 So I’m giving up.
 I’m just going to post what I know and hope that some wise soul leaves a comment that helps me unravel the mystery. :)

 The name is Laquita.
 (It’s often written LaQuita in obituaries.)
-It debuted on the SSA’s baby name list in 1930, coming out of nowhere to be given to an impressive 68 baby girls that year.
+It debuted in the U.S. baby name data in 1930, coming out of nowhere to be given to an impressive 68 baby girls that year.

 Now, the number 68 might seem trivial.
 Today’s most popular names are given to tens of thousands of babies each, after all.
 As far as newbie names go, though, 68 is huge.
 Especially when you’re talking about the early 20th century.
 Here’s some context: